Project Reset | Project Reset+

-- Project Reset is a diversion program for individuals who have been arrested for the first time and have received a Desk Appearance Ticket (also called a “DAT”) for a low-level misdemeanor charge.
+- Project Reset and Project Reset+ are diversion programs for some individuals who have been arrested for a low-level misdemeanor charge and received a Desk Appearance Ticket (also called a “DAT”).

-- Project Reset programming is provided by independent nonprofit organizations: the Center for Court Innovation, The Osborne Association, and Young New Yorkers.
+- Project Reset and Project Reset+ programming are provided by independent nonprofit organizations: the Center for Court Innovation, The Osborne Association, and Young New Yorkers.

-- Project Reset programming lasts 2 to 4 hours and is designed to be productive, offer resources, and make connections to additional services, if needed.
+- Project Reset and Project Reset+ programming lasts 2 to 4 hours and is designed to be productive, offer resources, and make connections to additional services, if needed.

-- If you decide to do Project Reset, complete the requirements, and do not get re-arrested, the New York County District Attorney’s Office will not prosecute your case in court and no criminal record will be generated as a result.
+- If you decide to do Project Reset or Project Reset+, complete the requirements, and do not get re-arrested, the New York County District Attorney’s Office will not prosecute your case in court and no criminal record will be generated as a result.

 - No charges will be filed against you and you will not have to appear in court.